hansaskov/BlenderBin/README.md

       }
 }
 ```

+Do note that "random_texture" overrides the "random_color", as the random texture is higher priority.

 # Program Architecture
 We have split the render and simulator apart as it makes it easier to scale the simulation and rendering independently of each other.
 The flow of data can be described from the image below.